I talk a lot about my family on here, mostly about my nephews I spend a lot more time with them then I do with anyone else…

 One person I don’t speak about though, is my twin.

-It’s not like it’s something I’m hiding, or perhaps I am?
-It’s just not a topic I’d ever thought needed talking about.
-Today that’s exactly what I’m doing, I’m sharing a bit of my life, the most important part you might say!
-He’s my other half ( so to speak).
+It’s not like it’s something I’m hiding, It’s just not a topic I’d ever thought needed talking about.
+Today that’s exactly what I’m doing, I’m sharing a bit of my life, he’s my other half ( so to speak).

 As we grew up, we left school and our personas changed.
-He became the quite one and I was the outgoing one.
-We still had labels for us as people.
-You don’t think of your sister as a ‘category’ do you?
-So why do we do that for twins?
-(The twin effect, further down!)..
+His friends had moved to universities and colleges and that’s not something he wanted to do, he became the quite one and I was the outgoing one.
+We still had labels for us as people; Loud,Tall, Quiet, Smart, Fat.

-I wonder… do they ask him the same thing?
+I wonder… do they ask him where I am, what I’m doing?

 Let’s talk about twin memories, there’s a lot of talk about whether twins have a ‘psychic’ connection.
 Now, me being a science gal, I’m not one for believing in hocus pocus.
 The thing is, I do have a connection with him.
 I seem to ‘sense’ his emotions, one particular instance springs to mind…

 We were 9, maybe 10.
 I was sitting in a class listening to the teacher talk about history, or something, all of a sudden this wave of emotion came over me and I felt myself staring out of the classroom door with tears streaming down my face.
 I wasn’t sad or sobbing, it was just the tears flowing and this sad feeling in my stomach.

 It turns out he’d been told off for flicking his pencil, or something to that effect, and the teacher we had at the time had a particular dislike for him so he’d cried about being told off, she probably bawled at him as I know she had to other students.
 He never really got told off at school it was mostly at home, and as someone in a teaching role myself I know that children are vulnerable and to change the tone of your voice is almost as bad as raising it.